romkatv/powerlevel10k/README.md

 ### <a name='recommended-meslo-nerd-font-patched-for-powerlevel10k'></a>Meslo Nerd Font patched for Powerlevel10k

-Gorgeous monospace font designed by Jim Lyles for Apple, customized by André Berg, patched by Ryan L McIntyre of Nerd Fonts, and hand-edited in FontForge by yours truly.
+Gorgeous monospace font designed by Jim Lyles for Bitstream, customized by the same for Apple, further customized by André Berg, and finally patched by yours truly with customized scripts originally developed by Ryan L McIntyre of Nerd Fonts.
 Contains all glyphs and symbols that Powerlevel10k may need.
 Battle-tested in dozens of different terminals on all major operating systems.

 #### Automatic font installation